-• Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.
+Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2017-18)
+Opportunities for Parental Involvement (School Year 2018-19)

 Parents have a very important place in our school community.
-The School Site Council (SSC) and English Learner Advisory Committee (ELAC) meet monthly to advise and make decisions that affect our school's programs.
+The School Site Council (SSC) meet monthly to advise and make decisions that affect our school's programs.
 Our Advancement Via Individual Determination (AVID) program invites families to Parent Nights throughout the year to learn about the AVID program.
 This includes an annual college planning event to inform parents of their opportunities and support them in preparing their son/daughter to be college ready.
 In addition we have a parent college field trip that allows parents and guardians to visit a campus and speak with current college students.
-We also have an active Band Booster organization that dedicates itself to the North Park Band students.
+We also have an active Band Booster Club that dedicates itself to the North Park Band students.